uchr/WarOnTorus/README.md

 Someday I will do:
 - Height map for the terrain generation.
-- Navmesh for pathfinding (cells are very different sizes).
+- Navmesh for pathfinding (cells have different sizes).
 - ...

 [Ludum Dare Page](http://ludumdare.com/compo/ludum-dare-32/?action=preview&uid=23609)